phpmyadmin/phpmyadmin/doc/setup.rst

 and you can get more identification information from <https://keybase.io/nijel>.

 You should verify that the signature matches the archive you have downloaded.
 This way you can be sure that you are using the same code that was released.
+You should also verify the date of the signature to make sure that you downloaded the latest version.

 Each archive is accompanied with ``.asc`` files which contains the PGP signature for it.
 Once you have both of them in the same folder, you can verify the signature: